Zambia May 7-12, 2023

 Ncwala, near Chipata, 24 February.
 A Ngoni festival to celebrate the first fruit of the season, where the Ngoni chief ceremonially tastes the fruit of the land, then spears a bull and drinks its blood.

-Livingstone Cultural & Arts Festival This was first held in 1994, this festival bring the traditional rulers from all the provinces of Zambia and visitors are also allowed with the knowledge of their culture in their tribe.
-This festival capture musicians, artist, poets, and dramatist.
+Livingstone Cultural & Arts Festival This was first held in 1994, this festival brings the traditional rulers from all the provinces of Zambia and visitors are also allowed with the knowledge of the culture in their tribe.
+This festival captures musicians, artists, poets, and dramatists.

 Shimunenga is a ceremony to show devotion to ancestors.
 The ceremony takes place on a full moon on weekends in September and October.
 The Ba-lla tribe celebrate this ceremony at Malla on the Kafue Flats.

-Umutomboko ceremony of the Lunda people in Luapula Province is held at Mwansabombwe to depict the coming to Zambia by the Lunda and Luba people from Kola in now Congo DR.The ceremony is held in July and is graced by Mwata Kazembe who performs a dance to commemorate the occasion.
+The Umutomboko ceremony of the Lunda people in Luapula Province is held at Mwansabombwe to depict the coming to Zambia by the Lunda and Luba people from Kola in now Congo DR.The ceremony is held in July and is graced by Mwata Kazembe who dances to commemorate the occasion.

 CLIMATE